remipassmoilesel/heydjoe/documentation/build-dev-env.md

         $ bower install

-        After that, submodules may need more operations for devlopment.
+        After that, submodules may need more operations for development.

+## Build

+        # pwd = var/www/djoe/jsxc/ - Generate JSXC in dev/ and watch
+        $ grunt

+        # pwd = .
+        $ gulp jsxc-grunt

+        # See all others in gulpfile.js and gruntfile.js

+# Setup server-side

+This project contains all configurations files needed for an installation on Ubuntu 14.04.